openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/bluetooth_services.md

 *Sensor Distance* delivers the time of the left measurement with the current values of the left and right sensor.
 Content is time uint32, left uint16, right uint16.
 Left and right values are in cm, a value of 0xfff means no measurement.
+The message is sent immediately after the measure, so you can assume that the reported time is current at the ESP.

 *Close Pass* events are triggered when a pass was confirmed by button press.
 The values are same as with the *Sensor Distance* characteristic.
 Note that this